hoanganhduc/hoanganhduc.github.io/_posts/2024-12-20-a-workflow-with-github-and-overleaf.md

 {:toc}
 </div>

+# Required Softwares

+## For Linux

+To run the script {% include files.html name="run.sh" text="run.sh" %} on Linux, you need to have the following software installed.

+1. **Git**: For cloning repositories and managing version control.

+2. **Curl**: For fetching contents from URLs.

+3. **Make**: For running Makefile commands (if you use the `makefile` option).

+Additionally, ensure you have a Bash shell available, which is typically pre-installed on most Linux distributions.

+## For Windows

+You need to have the following software installed in Windows 10 to run the script {% include files.html name="run.bat" text="run.bat" %} mentioned in this post.

+1. **Git**: This is required for cloning repositories and other Git operations.
+You can download it from [git-scm.com](https://git-scm.com/).

+2. **PowerShell**: This is included by default in Windows 10, so you don't need to install it separately.

+3. **Make**: If you are using the `makefile` command, you will need to have `make` installed.
+You can install it via [GnuWin](http://gnuwin32.sourceforge.net/packages/make.htm) or through a package manager like [Chocolatey](https://chocolatey.org/) with the command `choco install make`.

+Make sure these tools are added to your system's `PATH` so that they can be accessed from the command line.

 # Basic Idea

 Basically, I will have two branches: `master` and `overleaf`.
 The `master` branch is for GitHub, and the `overleaf` branch is for Overleaf.
 I will push changes to GitHub from the `master` branch, and pull changes from Overleaf to the `overleaf` branch.
 I will also pull changes from Overleaf to the `overleaf` branch, merge these changes to the `master` branch, and push changes to GitHub.
 I will use the `master` branch as the main branch.